PAA’s moving average

 Short interest in PAA

-Short interest in PAA was 12.2 million shares as of November 10, 2017.
-Short interest in PAA as a percentage of float ratio was 2.9%.
-That’s lower than the previous month’s average of 3.2%.
-That could indicate a bullish sentiment in the stock.
-Short interest in PAA is higher than the last one-year average of 2.4%.
+Short interest in PAA was 9.3 million shares as of March 16.
+At the same time, short interest in PAA as a percentage of its float ratio was 2.18%, which is lower than the 30-day average of 2.39%.
+Moreover, short interest in PAA is lower than the last-one-year average of 2.68%, which indicates bullish sentiment in the stock.